circuitnet/CircuitNet/README.md

 ## ChangeLog

+- 2023/7/24

+  Code for feature extraction released.
+Users can use it to implement self-defined features with the LEF/DEF we released or extract features with LEF/DEF from other sources.

 - 2023/6/29

   Code for net delay prediction released.
 A simple tutorial on net delay prediction is added to [our website](https://circuitnet.github.io/tutorial/experiment_tutorial.html#Net_Delay).